Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 ## Core characteristics

-As this specification matures and develops, the following core characteristics shall remain true:
+As this specification develops, the following core characteristics shall remain true:

-- **The SCI is sensitive to carbon awareness, energy efficiency, or hardware efficiency**
+- **The SCI is sensitive to carbon awareness, energy efficiency, and hardware efficiency**
   - The purpose of the SCI is to encourage actions that reduce the carbon emissions of software.
-Therefore, the SCI shall be sensitive to those actions described in this document under **Software Sustainability Actions**; specifically, carbon awareness, energy efficiency, or hardware efficiency.
+Therefore, the SCI shall be sensitive to those actions described in this document under **Software Sustainability Actions**; specifically, carbon awareness, energy efficiency, and hardware efficiency.
   - If an application's SCI is X, and then actions are taken to make the application more carbon aware, more energy efficient, or more hardware efficient, the value of X shall go down.

 - **The SCI takes a systems-impact view**